ocervell/flask-flash/README.md

 Create your app folder with the following structure:

-`app/models.py`

-Define your database model and Marshmallow schema.
+`app/models.py` - Definition of database models and Marshmallow schemas.

 ```
 from flask_flash.extensions import db, ma